-On each Distribution Date for the Class C Certificates, the Paying Agent and Class C Trustee will include with each distribution by it of a Scheduled Payment or Special Payment to Class C Certificateholders a statement setting forth the following information (per \$1,000 face amount of Class C Certificate, except as to the amounts described in items (a) and (f) below):
+On each Distribution Date, the applicable Paying Agent and Trustee will include with each distribution by it of a Scheduled Payment or Special Payment to Certificateholders of the related Trust a statement setting forth the following information (per \$1,000 face amount of Certificate for such Trust, except as to the amounts described in items (a) and (f) below):

-(a) The aggregate amount of funds distributed on such Distribution Date under the Class C Pass Through Trust Agreement and under the Escrow Agreement, indicating the amount allocable to each source.

-- (b) The amount of such distribution under the Class C Pass Through Trust Agreement allocable to principal and the amount allocable to premium, if any. - (c) The amount of such distribution under the Class C Pass Through Trust Agreement allocable to interest. - (d) The amount of such distribution under the Escrow Agreement allocable to interest. - (e) The amount of such distribution under the Escrow Agreement allocable to unused Deposits, if any. - (f) The Pool Balance and the Pool Factor for the Class C Trust.
-(Class C Trust Supplement, Section 3.01(a))
+- (a) The aggregate amount of funds distributed on such Distribution Date under the Pass Through Trust Agreement and under the Escrow Agreement, indicating the amount allocable to each source, including any portion thereof paid by the Liquidity Provider. - (b) The amount of such distribution under the Pass Through Trust Agreement allocable to principal and the amount allocable to premium, if any. - (c) The amount of such distribution under the Pass Through Trust Agreement allocable to interest. - (d) The amount of such distribution under the Escrow Agreement allocable to interest. - (e) The amount of such distribution under the Escrow Agreement allocable to unused Deposits, if any. - (f) The Pool Balance and the Pool Factor for such Trust.
+(Trust Supplements, Section 3.01(a))

-So long as the Class C Certificates are registered in the name of DTC or its nominee, on the record date prior to each Distribution Date for the Class C Certificates, the Class C Trustee will request that DTC post on its Internet bulletin board a securities position listing setting forth the names of all DTC Participants reflected on DTC's books as holding interests in the Class C Certificates on such record date.
-On each Distribution Date for the Class C Certificates, the Paying Agent and Class C Trustee will mail to each such DTC Participant the statement described above and will make available additional copies as requested by such DTC Participant for forwarding to Certificate Owners.
-(Class C Trust Supplement, Section 3.01(a))
+So long as the Certificates are registered in the name of DTC or its nominee, on the record date prior to each Distribution Date, the applicable Trustee will request that DTC post on its Internet bulletin board a securities position listing setting forth the names of all DTC Participants reflected on DTC's books as holding interests in the Certificates on such record date.
+On each Distribution Date, the applicable Paying Agent and Trustee will mail to each such DTC Participant the statement described above and will make available additional copies as requested by such DTC Participant for forwarding to Certificate Owners.
+(Trust Supplements, Section 3.01(a))

-In addition, after the end of each calendar year, the Class C Trustee and the Paying Agent will furnish to each Class C Certificateholder at any time during the preceding calendar year a statement containing the sum of the amounts determined pursuant to clauses (a), (b), (c), (d) and (e) above for such calendar year or, in the event such person was a Class C Certificateholder during only a portion of such calendar year, for the applicable portion of such calendar year, and such other items as are readily available to the Class C Trustee and which a Class C Certificateholder shall reasonably request as necessary for the purpose of such Class C Certificateholder's preparation of its U.S. federal income tax returns.
-(Class C Trust Supplement, Section 3.01(b)) Such statement and such other items shall be prepared on the basis of information supplied to the Class C Trustee by the DTC Participants and shall be delivered by the Class C Trustee to such DTC Participants to be available for forwarding by such DTC Participants to Certificate Owners in the manner described above.
-(Class C Trust Supplement, Section 3.01(b)) At such time, if any, as the Class C Certificates are issued in the form of definitive certificates, the Paying Agent and Class C Trustee will prepare and deliver the information described above to each Class C Certificateholder of record as the name and period of ownership of such Class C Certificateholder appears on the records of the registrar of the Class C Certificates.
+In addition, after the end of each calendar year, the applicable Trustee and Paying Agent will furnish to each Certificateholder of each Trust at any time during the preceding calendar year a statement containing the sum of the amounts determined pursuant to clauses (a), (b), (c), (d) and (e) above with respect to such Trust for such calendar year or, in the event such person was a Certificateholder of such Trust during only a portion of such calendar year, for the applicable portion of such calendar year, and such other items as are readily available to such Trustee and which a Certificateholder of such Trust shall reasonably request as necessary for the purpose of such Certificateholder's preparation of its U.S. federal income tax returns.
+(Trust Supplements, Section 3.01(b)) Such statement and such other items shall be prepared on the basis of information supplied to the applicable Trustee by the DTC Participants and shall be delivered by such Trustee to such DTC Participants to be available for forwarding by such DTC Participants to Certificate Owners in the manner described above.
+(Trust Supplements, Section 3.01(b)) At such time, if any, as the Certificates are issued in the form of definitive certificates, the applicable Paying Agent and Trustee will prepare and deliver the information described above to each Certificateholder of record of each Trust as the name and period of ownership of such Certificateholder appears on the records of the registrar of the Certificates.

-The Class C Trustee is required to provide promptly to Class C Certificateholders all material non-confidential information received by the Class C Trustee from Continental.
-(Class C Trust Supplement, Section 3.01(e))
+Each Trustee is required to provide promptly to Certificateholders of the related Trust all material non-confidential information received by such Trustee from Continental.
+(Trust Supplements, Section 3.01(e))